F-i-f/soft-brightness/README.md

 - Run meson: `meson build`

-- To install in your your gnome shell extensions's directory (~/.local/share/gnome-shell/extensions), run ninja: `ninja -C build install`
+- To install in your your gnome shell extensions' directory (~/.local/share/gnome-shell/extensions), run ninja: `ninja -C build install`

 - To build the extension zip files, run: `ninja -C build extension.zip`, the extension will be found under `build/extension.zip`.